 How to Store, Freeze, and Reheat the Muffins

 Because these muffins don’t have any preservatives and are made from real food ingredients, you’ll need to store them in the fridge for safe keeping.
-If you don’t think you’ll be able to eat all of the muffins within 2-3 days, you can freeze them!
+If you do not think you’ll be able to eat all of the muffins within 2-3 days, you can freeze them!
+To freeze your muffins:

 once cool, place them in a freezer safe storage bag or container and label

 place them in the freezer for a few hours until frozen solid